xiang-G/3D-Spatially-Resolved-Phase-Graph/README.md

 -*global FOV; FOV=192;*
 -*global Mat; Mat=64;*
 It returns:
--*slogData.sig3d*, 2D Image(Mag) of x-y, y-z, x-z plane for each echo (Necho starts from the 2nd).
-Image is pre-filtered by kmax(pi* Mat) in Kspace
+-*slogData.sig3d*, 2D Image(Mag) of x-y, y-z, x-z plane for each echo.
+Image can be pre-filtered by setting kfilter in Kspace
--*slogData.pha3d*, 2D Image(Phas) of x-y, y-z, x-z plane for each echo (Necho starts from the 2nd).
-Image is pre-filtered by kmax(pi* Mat/FOV) in Kspace
+-*slogData.pha3d*, 2D Image(Phas) of x-y, y-z, x-z plane for each echo.
+Image can be pre-filtered by setting kfilter in Kspace

 # Two illustrative examples are presented in
 -*example_offres_MRF.m*, Fast off-resonance calculation for Pseudo-SSFP dictionary building in magnetic resonance fingerprinting